 How to Thicken the Apricot Sauce

 Yes, it’s best to thicken this recipe when it’s done.
 I find the Apricot sauce a bit too runny for my liking.
-I mix 1 heaped teaspoon of corn starch with 1 tablespoon of water.
+I mix 1 heaping teaspoon of corn starch with 1 tablespoon of water.
 Mix it into a slurry and add it into the slow cooker, just before I’m ready to feed my hungry family.
 When serving Apricot Chicken, I place the chicken over the rice, then spoon over the thickened sauce.
 It looks much more appetizing, especially when I garnish with a bit of chopped parsley.

 Slow Cooker Apricot Chicken, made with fresh apricots and no unpronounceable ingredients.
 This is a real Apricot Chicken recipe!
 Your family will love this summer dinner favorite.
 Bon Appetit! Приятного аппетита!